- NURS FPX 6210 Assessment 1 Care Setting Environmental Analysis

 Threats:

-• These other health organisations may threaten the hospital’s stability by challenging its quality and safety results.
+- These other health organizations may threaten the hospital’s stability by challenging its quality and safety results.

 Area of Concern to be Improved

-This study analysis uses SWOT analysis to identify an area of concern concerning the care setting: Isless training consistently and standard for health care provides less interprofessional communication.
-Such concern aligns well with the mission, vision, and values of the care setting because it is essential to implement hands-on education to ensure optimal patient care or a healthy patient environment is observed in attendants, which minimises the risks of harming patients.
-(Burgener, 2020).
+Such concern aligns well with the mission, vision, and values of the care setting because hands-on education is essential to ensuring optimal patient care or a healthy patient environment in attendants, which minimizes the risks of harming patients (Burgener, 2020).

 Comparison of the AI and SWOT Approaches